 What are the selection criteria?

-We are looking for dedicated students, with a potential to succeed, who are interested in pursuing a Ph.D. degree and a career in health-related research from the Colleges of Health and Human Services (CHHS), Natural Sciences and Mathematics (CNSM), Liberal Arts (CLA), or Engineering (COE).
+We are looking for dedicated students, with a potential to succeed, who are interested in pursuing a Ph.D. degree and a career in health-related research.
+Our student applicant pool normally comes from the Colleges of Health and Human Services (CHHS), Natural Sciences and Mathematics (CNSM), Liberal Arts (CLA), and Engineering (COE).
+However, students from any major or CSULB College can apply as long as they meet the requirements mentioned in the 'Who can apply for BUILD' question above.
 Applications will be reviewed based on a number of criteria including:

 - Evidence of strong academic performance or potential;